RoseRiyadh/RoseRiyadh/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning SPRING BOOT annnd a looot of stuff around !✨✨
-- 🔭 I’m currently working on few projects that I really enjoy doing like ..
-I'll tell you a secret !! ...
-Umm I'm working on my secret beautiful personal business !!!!!
-ISN'T THAT AMAZING?! ..
-SHHH ..
-Don't tell out loud ..... hehehehehe
+- 🔭 I'm having an amazing time working..
+Because I made the right choice working at a company with great enviroment and interesting people! <3

 <h4> Have fun learning cuties ! </h4>
 But wait !
 Here are some stuff that might help you ...
 I'll start articles' series and various aspects and teach you what I have learned (only the special stuff ✨✨✨✨✨✨✨✨✨)